Family Houses

 When Horatio's son, Rev Chambre Corker Townsend [5D01], was licensed to the Curacy of Castrumventry in October 1825 he was living at Derry, which he subsequently inherited from his father in 1837 but, unlike his father and grandfather, Chambre did not acquire further land to enlarge the estate.
 Instead, after consultation with John Sealy Townsend [333], he drew up a Deed in 1846 in which he gave the lands of the Derry estate to his eldest son, Horace Townsend [5D12], with a proviso that should Horace die without male issue then these lands were to pass to Horace's stepbrother, Nathaniel Wilmot Townsend [5D13].

-When Chambre died in 1852, Derry passed to Horace who spent much time and money improving it, adding the half-timbered extension on the left hand side.
+When Chambre died in 1852, Derry passed to Horace who spent much time and money improving it, adding a half-timbered extension on the left hand side.
 After his marriage to Mary Susannah Kirby in October 1855, when he took the additional name of Payne, he let her re-decorate the inside of the house in the latest English fashion.
 Sadly events over the next thirty years came to be dominated by an increasingly unhappy marriage.
 Mary tried to persuade Horace to leave Derry and this he refused to countenance, as he loved his home, his estate and the large extended Townsend family that lived in southern County Cork at that time.

 By 1870 Mary, unable to endure living at Derry any longer, finally forced Horace to abandon his home and accompany her to Cork, thence to Dublin and finally to London in about 1877.
 Over the course of the next eight years Horace returned to Derry only occasionally; the last time being in October 1884.